martinha1909/Hassner/README.md

 5. Run server by opening xampp control at C:/xampp/xampp-control.
 Once the console pops up, start Apache and MySQL
 6. Start database by going to any web browser and type localhost:80/phpmyadmin
 7. On the left column select "New" option and create a database, name it "hassner"
-8. Click on the newly created hassner database, then click import, select `hassner.sql`then select "Go"
+8. Click on the newly created hassner database, then click import, select `database/hassner.sql`then select "Go"
 9. Run the project, starting the landing page by typing localhost:80/Hassner/frontend/credentials/index.php

 The database found in hassner.sql is just an example database, feel free to add or remove any tuples in any tables